MaysLastPlays-Ports/Flippy-og-Psych-Recreation/README.md

-# Friday Night Funkin' - Play Engine
+# Friday Night Funkin' Way To Hell Mod
-Engine Will be used on Vs MaysLastPlay mod engine made as a custom build of psych engine with some modification to it. as psych engine, this engine has mods support with lua too.

 # Compiling infos:
 you must have [newer version of haxe](https://haxe.org/download/) because 4.1.5 misses lots of stuff

 follow a friday night funkin' source code compilation tutorial, after this you will need to install luajit.

-the engine has an android support. for making mp4 cutscene works in android you have to install this extension: `haxelib git https://github.com/jigsaw-4277821/extension-videoview ` on a command prompt/powershell
+the engine has an android support. for making mp4 cutscene works in android you have to install this extension: `haxelib git https://github.com/MaysLastPlay77/extension-videoview ` on a command prompt/powershell

-to install luajit you have to use this because of the android support stuff: `haxelib git linc_luajit https://github.com/jigsaw-4277821/linc_luajit-nebulazorua ` on a command prompt/powershell
+to install luajit you have to use this because of the android support stuff: `haxelib git linc_luajit https://github.com/MAJigsaw77/linc_luajit-nebulazorua ` on a command prompt/powershell

 if you don't want your mod to run lua, remove in project.xml the "lua_allowed" line

-also you need this for compiling: `https://github.com/jigsaw-4277821/androidtools ` on a command prompt/powershell
+also you need this for compiling: `https://github.com/MaysLastPlay77/androidtools ` on a command prompt/powershell

 ## Credits:
 * psych engine team - base engine